 - In a large saucepan, combine the water, sugar, honey, lemon halves, cinnamon and cloves.
 Split vanilla bean and scrape seeds; add bean and seeds to sugar mixture.
 Bring to a boil.
-Reduce heat; place pears on their sides in saucepan and poach, uncovered, for 18-22 minutes or until pears are almost tender, basting occasionally with poaching liquid.
+Reduce heat; place pears on their sides in saucepan and poach, uncovered, until almost tender, basting occasionally with poaching liquid, 16-20 minutes.

 - Remove pears with a slotted spoon; cool slightly.
 Strain and reserve 1-1/2 cups poaching liquid; set aside.

 - Unfold puff pastry on a lightly floured surface.
 Cut into 1/2-in.-wide strips.
+Brush lightly with beaten egg.
 Starting at the bottom of a pear, wrap a pastry strip around pear, adding additional strips until pear is completely wrapped in pastry.
 Repeat with remaining pears and puff pastry.

-- Meanwhile bring reserved poaching liquid to a boil; cook until liquid is thick and syrupy, about 10-15 minutes.
+- Meanwhile, bring reserved poaching liquid to a boil; cook until liquid is thick and syrupy, about 10 minutes.
 Place pears on dessert plates and drizzle with syrup.
 Serve warm.
-Yield: 4 servings.